Emergency Navigation Gear: Finding your way with GPS, Paper Maps, and Navigational Tools.

 GPS Devices & Electronic Gadgets

-Although I would never rely on any of these items as my primary source of navigational information, they can provide a wealth of information that may be useful in the early stages of a disaster.
+Although I would never rely on any of these items as my primary source of navigational information, they can provide a wealth of information that may be useful during the early stages of a disaster.

-- Garmin Oregon 450t Handheld GPS Navigator This is one of the higher end GPS Units on the market, but it really gives you a good idea of the wealth of information that can be stored on these units.
+- Garmin Oregon 450t Handheld GPS Navigator: This is one of the higher end GPS Units on the market, but it really gives you a good idea of the wealth of information that can be stored on these units.
 From 3D views that will help you easily identify terrain to the ability to wirelessly share and store route data, these types of devices definitely give you some major advantages over ordinary paper maps.

-Road GPS Devices: The great thing about these devices, is the ability to quickly recalculate and reroute your destinations in an emergency.
-One word of caution, during an evacuation scenario where everyone is trying to get out-of-town, these devices may cause you to become hopelessly stuck in heavy traffic.
+Road GPS Devices: The great thing about these devices is they give you the ability to quickly recalculate, and reroute your destinations during an emergency.
+One word of caution; during an evacuation scenario where everyone is trying to get out-of-town, these devices may cause you to become hopelessly stuck in heavy traffic.

 Keep in mind that everyone else is probably using their GPS, which in all likelihood is giving everyone the exact same route information.
 During this type of situation, I would probably not take the first route suggestion, but instead use the device to find alternative back-road routes.